- What is GeoSciML?

 - The Canadian Groundwater Information Network uses an extension of GeoSciML – GroundwaterML – to integrate water well information from multiple jurisdictions.

-- The Australian AuScope project is using GeoSciML to deliver borehole data from state and territory agencies.
+- The Australian Geoscience Information Network and AuScope projects are using GeoSciML to deliver borehole data from Australian state and territory agencies.

 - The African-European Georesources Observation System is promoting GeoSciML as the standard for geoscience data exchange across Africa.